How to obtain a private money mortgage

 Self directed RRSPs are an ideal vehicle to invest in private mortgages.
 Interest that you earn is sheltered from tax within the RRSP and the trustee for your RRSP will administer the mortgage for you.

-Westrock Capital Corp. is a non-bank private mortgage investor focused on agricultural, commercial and residential lending opportunities for well-located properties and projects in strong Canadian markets.
+Westrock Capital Corp. is a non-bank private mortgage investor focused on agricultural and commercial lending opportunities for well-located properties and projects in strong Canadian markets.
 The majority of our commercial transactions are located within established urban centers.
 However, under the right circumstances, we also provide financing for commercial opportunities in new emerging growth communities throughout Canada.

 As a private mortgage investor, we selectively seek investment opportunities in niche markets or business sectors that have been typically underserviced by larger conventional institutional lenders.
 Typical properties include the following: